Noreena Hertz: Generation K (2015)

-In 2015 Hertz began researching what she has called Generation K - 13- to 20-year-olds.
+In 2015 Hertz began researching what she has called Generation K – 13- to 20-year-olds.
 K is for Katniss Everdeen, the feisty heroine of the global franchise The Hunger Games.
-Noreena presented her initial thinking on Generation K in 2015 at the World Economic Forum and at the Women in the World Summit in New York City.
+She presented her initial thinking on Generation K in 2015 at the World Economic Forum and at the Women in the World Summit in New York City.
 Here she unveiled results from her 2015 study of 2000 American and British Teenagers.
-Key findings include that this Generation is more anxious than previous ones, more intent on being unique, and more concerned about inequality.
+Its key findings include that this generation is more anxious than previous ones, more intent on being unique, and more concerned about inequality.
 She posits that they have been profoundly shaped not only by technology but also by the recession and an increasing sense of existential threat.
-She writes "unlike those currently aged between 20 and 30, the "Yes we can" generation, who grew up believing the world was their oyster, for Generation K the world is less oyster, more Hobbesian nightmare."
+She writes: "unlike those currently aged between 20 and 30, the "Yes we can" generation, who grew up believing the world was their oyster, for Generation K the world is less oyster, more Hobbesian nightmare."

 Hertz defines this generation as having been profoundly shaped by three global forces: the rapid development of technology – this is the first smartphone generation, the worst recession the West faced in decades, and the increased existential threat from evolving terrorist groups.
 According to her, distinct traits of Generation K include anxiety, loneliness, a desire for connection, a desire to co-create, a commitment to societal equality, anti-traditional institutions, commitment to the environment and fear about their own financial futures.
 Hertz's research into Generation K has been discussed in publications including The Guardian, the Financial Times, El Pais, the Washington Post, the Daily Telegraph, Campaign, The Huffington Post, and Newsweek.